ECOGRA

 eCOGRA (eCommerce Online Gaming Regulation and Assurance) is a London-based testing agency and standards organisation in the realm of online gambling.
 The company was established in 2003 in the United Kingdom at the behest of the online gaming industry as the first industry self-regulation system. eCOGRA is a testing laboratory, inspection body, and certification body, specializing in the certification of online gaming software and the audit of Information Security Management Systems.

 The organisation has been awarded the United Kingdom Accreditation Service (UKAS) ISO approvals ISO/IEC17025:2017 : General Requirements for the competence of testing and calibration laboratories for Bulgaria, Denmark, Great Britain, Greece, Netherlands, Switzerland and Sweden, ISO/IEC 17020:2012 : Requirements for the operation of various types of bodies performing inspection for Greece, Netherlands, Sweden and Switzerland, ISO/IEC17065:2012 : Conformity assessment — Requirements for bodies certifying products, processes and services to provide product conformity certification, for Greece, Netherlands and Sweden and ISO/IEC 17021-1:2015 – Requirements for bodies providing audit and certification of management systems.

+In the year to 30 September 2024, 7% of customer complaints were upheld.